sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-rest-api/cp-mobile-dev-kit-rest-api.md

     !![MDK](img_2.3.png)

     >Other fields are optional.
-For more information about these fields, see [Creating Applications](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/admin/manage.html#creating-applications) in the SAP Cloud Platform documentation.
+For more information about these fields, see [Creating Applications](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/admin/manage.html#creating-applications) in the help documentation.

 4. Select **Mobile Development Kit Application** from the dropdown and Click **Finish**.